jbrandwood/kickc/README.md

 # KickC - Optimizing C-compiler for 6502

-KickC is a C-compiler for creating optimized and readable 6502 assembler code.
+KickC is a C-compiler for 6502-based platforms creating optimized and readable assembler code.

-The KickC language is classic C with some limitations, some modifications and some extensions to ensure an optimal fit for creating 6502 assembler code.
+The language is 95% standard C with a few limitations, and a few extensions to ensure an optimal fit for creating 6502 assembler code.

+The KickC-compiler includes all necessary linker and header files to makes it easy to create and test binaries for the following 6502-based platforms out-of-the-box:
+- Commodore VIC 20
+- Commodore 64
+- Commodore Plus/4 (Commodore 16 ,  Commodore 116)
+- Atari 2600
+- Atari XL/XE
+- Nintendo NES
+- MEGA65
+- Commander X16

+KickC uses the very versatile Kick Assembler (http://theweb.dk/KickAssembler).
+The KickC Compiler produces assembler code for the MOS Technology 6502 processor family.
+Specifically the compiler supports 6502, 65C02, 65CE02 and 45GS02 CPUs.

+## Resources

 * [Download](https://gitlab.com/camelot/kickc/-/releases) the newest Release